You’ve just been offered your dream job, and the organization has handed you a contract that must be signed if you want to accept. Should you sign?

-Our lawyers have reviewed countless and varied contractual agreements, and we will provide you with advice based on this vast expertise.
+Our lawyers have reviewed countless and varied contractual agreements, and will provide you with advice based on this experience.
 We will:

 - review all the terms of your contact, even some that may outlast your term of employment, such as non-competition and non-solicitation clauses,

 - help you understand the consequences of each one.